 Some of these classes can be taken at a community college near where you live, since most are face-to-face/traditional classes.
 Organic chemistry needs to be at the 3000 level (junior level), and be the 1st semester of a two-semester sequence, and that is impossible to find at a community college.
 So you either need to take organic here at ASU-J, or at another 4 year university near your home.

-(5) There are a number of graduation requirements that “bridge” students sometimes have difficulty meeting:
+(5) There are a couple of graduation requirements that “bridge” students sometimes have difficulty meeting:

-(a) 45 credit hours of junior/senior (3000/4000) level courses – if you only take the required upper level CLS courses plus organic chemistry, it gets you to 33 credit hours.
-Many “bridge” students will take our parasitology course (starred above) to add 3 more relevant credits, but it is a traditional class, so you have to come to campus 2x/week in the spring semester.
-The remaining credits may be obtained by taking non-CLS classes of interest to you, and sometimes we have special projects for which we need student assistance (on campus again, though) and students may earn upper level credit.
+(a) 45 credit hours of junior/senior (3000/4000) level courses – If you fall a credit or two short, you may take non-CLS classes of interest to you, or sometimes we have special projects for which we need student assistance (on campus again, though) and students may earn upper level credit.

 If you have additional questions, please contact the CLS Department at ASU-J by calling (870) 680-8596, or by emailing email@example.com.